 - Gain internal trust and commitment: In most facilities, implementing good supply chain management means that procedures will change.
 This can be difficult for workers to handle, especially those who are most impacted.
 Be sure to communicate why these changes are occurring, what the benefits are, and how employees can take ownership of their role in the new management strategy.
 These steps will give you the best chance for buy-in and a high level of performance for your employees and the strategy.

 - Keep a laser focus on data: With the plethora of data technology available, there is no reason not to implement an analytics-based supply chain plan.
-Data will help you make effective decisions in areas such as MRO procurement, understand where change and optimization are needed, and will assist in planning and ordering — serving to reduce costs through forecasting.
+Data will help you make effective decisions in areas such as MRO logistics, understand where change and optimization are needed, and will assist in planning and ordering — serving to reduce costs through forecasting.
 Consider entrusting a specialized company such as ATS with your MRO procurement needs.

 - Choose the right technology: An effective, data-based supply chain management system must rely on a technology solution to be effective.
 This solution will help with data, planning and ordering.
 It will typically be a SaaS (Software as a Service) or an on-premise solution.
 SaaS will be a lower-maintenance solution that’s right for those wanting something up and running “out of the box.”
 On-premise, alternatively, may cost less overall but will entail greater IT responsibilities for your organization.

 - Treat supply chain relationships as partnerships: All too often, suppliers are viewed as a transactional element in operations.
 Taking time to develop relationships and partnerships with suppliers can yield major benefits such as enhanced customer service, more favorable terms, planning assistance, etc. On your part, effective supply chain management will make you a better customer — further cementing the partnership.